joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6039758/2025/01/05/bears-packers-chicago-elusive-victory-column/

 **Packers stumble into playoffs after finale loss to Bears with much reason for concern**\
-`Green Bay will visit the Eagles in the wild-card round of the playoffs next weekend.`\
+`Green Bay will visit Philadelphia in the wild-card round of the playoffs next weekend.`\
 https://nytimes.com/athletic/6039866/2025/01/05/packers-loss-jordan-love-christian-watson-bears/

 **Bo Nix, Broncos blank Chiefs 38-0 to clinch playoff date with Bills: Takeaways**\